antdevelopment1/JavaScriptTypeWriterApp/README.md

-# Speed Typewriter JavaScript App
+# Speed Typewriter JavaScript App Bootstrap to CSS Redesign

 ## What Is This Project About
-This speed typewriter app is a frontend redesign of an online course.
+This speed typewriter app is a an online udemy project I converted from Boostrap to CSS using Flexbox.
 Below are before and after images.
-This frontend application was converted from Bootstrap and redesigned using CSS Flexbox.
+The objective with building this project was to gain a deeper understanding of JavaScript closures, modular code design patterns, and to gain fluency translating code across different technologies.

 ## Technologies used before
 * HTML